 Remember your last trip to Punta Cana?
 The palm trees, the merengue, the cold cold beer.
 Relive it in Allapatah, the heart of Miami's Dominican expat community.
 The merengue, bachata and salsa flow generously and the crowd somehow exudes that same Dominican joie-de-vivre that sends us running back to their all-inclusives every summer.

-When to go: Saturday nights after 10 p.m. the throngs come out ($5 for ladies, $10 for guys).
-Sunday after 3 p.m. is Domingo Playero, which is for the entire family, especially the members of the family who would be interested in the two-for-one specials on Presidente beer.
+When to go: Saturday nights after 10 p.m. the throngs come out.
+Sunday after 8 p.m. is Domingo Playero, which is for the entire family, especially the members of the family who would be interested in the specials on Presidente beer.

 Club Tipico Dominicano, 1344 NW 36 St., Miami.
 305-634-7819

 What, like you've never seen leopard Spandex before?
 Photo: Raul Rubiera